 - Personal responsibility.
 You bear the responsibility of writing down and securely storing your 12- to 24-word seed phrase.

 - Sending assets to the wrong address.
-You run the risk of potentially transferring your assets to the wrong address when trying to send them.
+You run the risk of accidentally transferring your assets to the wrong address.

-- Inputting wrong passcode.
-It's possible to get locked out of a hardware wallet if you enter the wrong passcode for it enough times.
-In this case, you'd have to purchase a new hardware wallet and regain access to the private keys for your digital assets by using your 12- to 24-word seed phrase when setting up the new wallet.
+- Inputting the wrong passcode.
+It’s possible to get locked out of a hardware wallet if you enter the wrong passcode enough times.
+In this case, you’d have to purchase a new hardware wallet and regain access to the private keys for your digital assets using your 12- to 24-word seed phrase.

 Bottom line